NeftaliGC/wa-web-electron-client/README.md

-# WhatsApp Web Electron Client
+# Unofficial WhatsApp Web Electron Client

 ⚠️ **DISCLAIMER**
 This is **NOT an official WhatsApp application**.